 The Representation Formula

-1 – Initial allocation of seats to the provinces
+1 – Initial Allocation of Seats to the Provinces

 After the initial number of seats per province is obtained, adjustments are made to account for the Senatorial Clause and the Grandfather Clause.
 The Senatorial Clause guarantees that no province has fewer seats in the House of Commons than it has in the Senate.
-The grandfather clause guarantees each province no fewer seats than it had in the 43rd Parliament elected in 2019.
+The Grandfather Clause guarantees each province no fewer seats than it had in the 43rd Parliament elected in 2019.